-We are delighted to announce the latest English Research Seminar, taking place in person this Wednesday 12 October between 2:30 and 4:30 on the University of Salford campus.
+We are delighted to announce the latest English Research Seminar, taking place in person and online on Wednesday 8th November between 2:30 and 3:30 on the University of Salford campus.
 If you wish to attend as a member of the public, please contact Scott Thurston on S.Thurston@salford.ac.uk.
-We also hope to make the seminar available to online
+The seminar is also available to online participants.